When unemployment levels are moderate to high worldwide, job seekers look for any means to support their quest to find employment.

 All LinkedIn members can source a free trial period to Linked Premium.

-LinkedIn Premium comes with its own collection of pros and cons.
+LinkedIn Premium comes with a collection of pros and cons.

 Read through this list to check whether you really want to cancel LinkedIn Premium or if you can still derive benefits from your subscription.